 I am currently preparing a poetry collection containing several cycles of poems, such as "gedichte für dich" ("poems for you"), "jahreszeiten" ("seasons") and "philosophische lyrik" ("philosophical poetry").

-Recently (13th December 2019 & 17th January 2020) I have performed two pieces - "Klimaabgesang" and "Jahreswechsel-Blues in drei Teilen" - at the Slam B at the Literaturhaus Wien.
-The first piece describes a date's failure over an argument on climate change; the second reflects on swinging moods as one decade is passing and the next one is approaching; and the third describes the ups and downs of online dating.
+Recently (13th December 2019, 17th January 2020 & 28th February 2020) I have performed three pieces - "Klimaabgesang", "Jahreswechsel-Blues in drei Teilen" & "Tinder-Elegie" - at the Slam B at the Literaturhaus Wien.
+The first piece tells the story of a date's failure over an argument on climate change; the second reflects on swinging moods as one decade is passing and the next one is approaching; and the third describes the ups and downs of online dating.

 There is also another literary event format that is really cool: diary slams.
 You read out aloud your secret thoughts and desires as put to paper ages ago - and the audience pays you back by laughing at you.
 And clapping when you are done.
 Who gets the most claps wins.
 Check out https://www.liebestagebuch.at/ for events organised by Diana Köhle in Vienna and elsewhere.
 I had the pleasure to take part twice so far.
 On 8th September 2020, I read a text I wrote in 1999 on why choosing to study economics ruled out Mr. X from being my boyfriend.
 On 21st September 2020, I read texts on my first cigarette and my first true love, written in 1992 and 1993.
 I made it into the finals this time and came second.

 77. Tagebuchslam, Theater an der Gumpendorfer Straße (TAG), Wien, 20th September 2020